MetaMask/metamask-docs/wallet/reference/provider-api.md

 :::caution

 Use `removeAllListeners` with caution.
-This method clears all event listeners associated with the emitter, not only the listeners set up by the component.
+This method clears all event listeners associated with the emitter, not only the listeners set up by the application code.
 Using this method can unexpectedly clear important event handlers, interfere with scripts, and make debugging more complex.
 You can use the method `removeListeners` to safely remove specific listeners.